ArnaudLoos/HomeAssistant-Presentation/README.md

 You even have the option of triggering events based on the direction of travel with the [proximity](https://home-assistant.io/components/proximity/) component.
 You can have the thermostat raise the temperature as you approach home.

+For more precise location detection Owntracks supports the use of iBeacons.
+You can [turn your Raspberry Pi into an iBeacon](https://andrewmemory.wordpress.com/2016/03/29/turning-a-raspberry-pi-3-into-an-ibeacon/) with a large radius to trigger automations reliably when arriving in your home zone, or place iBeacons in each room of your house to trigger presence based actions at the room level.

 ## [Add-ons](https://home-assistant.io/addons/)